OpenDSA/OpenDSA-LTI/README.md

 `RAILS_ENV=development bundle exec thin start --ssl --ssl-key-file server.key --ssl-cert-file server.crt -p 80`

-in the terminal (this may take a few minutes, especially the first time), the app will be available at
+in the terminal, this may take a few minutes, especially the first time, the app will be available at

 https://localhost:8080

+If you are on Windows, see the section below, you may have to run the dos2unix converter if you are only seeing logs from the db container and not opendsa-lti

 Note: we are using self-signed certificates for development and you will have to tell your browser to accept our certificate.